 This is an increase from 450 houses per annum which Wealden had as a target in their 2013 Core strategy - so almost TRIPLE

-Since May 2020 Planning Applications have been GRANTED for around 2400 new properties.
-This means Planning Permission has been granted for over 8,500 houses, many of which are as yet unbuilt.
+Planning Permission has been granted for over 9000 houses, many of which are as yet unbuilt.
 The fact is developers control the market and decide what’s good for them and when to build.

 Developers continue to plan homes which are not the kind of housing we need in Wealden.
 In South Wealden, assessed housing need states that the area ideally requires about 80% 1 and 2 bedroom properties to balance the housing stock, whilst developers ignore this genuine demand and submit plans for developments with 70-80% 3 and 4 bedroom homes.